hisnameisjoseph/josepho-intern-repo/milestones/m1/trying_out_Focus_Bear.md

 ## 🧠 Reflection Questions

 **1. First Impression:**
-The app has a clear productivity focus, I love the idea of incorperating routines with the app.
+The app has a clear productivity focus, I love the idea of incorporating routines with the app.

 **2. Difficult to Understand:**
 The distinction between strict and super strict modes, and the inconsistent behavior of the "pause blocking" button, were unclear.